Schulich Faculty of Chemistry

 Research field: The Poranne Group is a research group working in the field of computational physical organic chemistry.

-Our work focuses on the investigation of polycyclic aromatic systems and includes characterization of molecular properties, elucidation of structure-property relationships, and illumination of the connection between aromaticity and reactivity in organometallic catalysts.
-We uncover useful and intuitive connections between structural features and molecular properties and develop user-friendly pipelines and methods that help connect these abstract properties to real-world synthetic strategies.
+Our work focuses on the investigation of polycyclic aromatic systems and includes characterization of molecular properties, elucidation of structure-property relationships, and development of principles for rational design of functional conjugated molecules.
+Through a combination of computational chemistry and data analysis, we uncover useful and intuitive connections between structural features and molecular properties and develop conceptual frameworks that help connect these abstract properties to real-world synthetic strategies.
 The chemical insights that we uncover are leveraged to implement machine-learning and deep-learning models for data-driven molecular design and discovery.
-In addition, we work closely with collaborators around the world to better understand the reactivity and behaviour of polycyclic aromatic systems, and to harness their unique properties for various applications.

-Required background: The group believes in an inclusive and collaborative culture, where team-work and mutual respect are top priorities.
-We are always open to receiving new members who are excited about learning and who are motivated to work towards advancing our understanding of chemistry and molecular design
+Required background: Previous experience in computational chemistry and/or coding is not required, but can be an advantage.
+The group believes in an inclusive and collaborative culture, where team-work and mutual respect are top priorities.
+We are always open to receiving new members who are excited about learning and who are motivated to work towards advancing our understanding of chemistry and molecular design.

 https://poranne-group.github.io/